-Microsoft Exchange Server provides numerous features and settings to handle your Exchange databases, mailboxes and public folders.
-It also offers a unique feature like Exchange Management Shell – a cmdlet service – which lets you run a significant number of commands and complete the desired action.
+Microsoft Exchange Server provides numerous features and settings to handle your Exchange databases and their mailboxes and public folders.
+It also offers a unique feature like Exchange Management Shell – a cmdlet service – which lets you run a significant number of commands and perform the desired action.
 The benefit of Exchange Management Shell is that you do not need to access any mailbox or database manually but run the command and make the changes you want.

 In the preset writeup, we are going to discuss the following command –

 This cmdlet lets you export Exchange mailboxes to Outlook PST files.
-This command is present only in the Mailbox Import-Export role, and that role is not assigned to any role group, by default.
-So, if you want to run this command, then you need to include the role of any related role group.
+To perform this command, the account should have the Mailbox Import-Export role assigned to it, and that role is not assigned to any role group, by default.
 Here is the process –

 Step – 1.
 To convert a folder to a shared folder, right-click the folder, go to its sharing option and click the share button.
 After sharing, click the OK button.

 Step – 2.
 Start the Exchange Management Shell as an Administrator.

 It will enlist all the mailboxes in the organization.

 Step – 4.
 Run the second command –

 After running the command, the mailbox will be in a queue for the migration.